 What are some treatment options for someone suffering from alcoholism?

-Some treatment options for someone suffering from alcoholism include inpatient rehab, outpatient rehab, partial hospitalization programs (PHP), intensive outpatient programs (IOP), and sober living homes.
+Some treatment options for someone suffering from alcoholism include inpatient rehab, outpatient rehab, partial hospitalization programs (Day Program), intensive outpatient programs (5-Day IOP), and sober living homes.
 Finding a treatment program that fits individual needs and provides comprehensive care that addresses physical, mental, and emotional health is important.
 Seeking professional help from a therapist, counselor, or addiction specialist is also recommended.

 Get Treatment for Alcohol Use Disorder at AspenRidge